Importance of Proper Footwear

 There are countless different types of shoes for men, women, and children.
 Poor choices can result in adverse effects on your feet.
 Some effects can only be resolved with surgery performed by orthopedic surgeons.

-Choosing Good Shoes
+Choosing Good Footwear

 - Make sure to choose a shoe by fit and not size.
 Toe space is just as important as space for your heel.
 There should a thumb’s width of space between the end of your great toe and the end of the shoe.
 To test for appropriate shoe width, remove the existing insole and step on it.
 Should your fit splay out wider than the insole, the shoe is not wide enough for you.